1901 Census of Norfolk

 Several abbreviations have been written out in full: S-in-L became son-in-law, canning f. hand became canning factory hand, or canning f[actory] hand.
 Which is why we recommend comparing our transcription to the scan of the hand-written original.

-The birth date provided in the 1901 Census does not always agree with the birth date provided on the same person's cemetery stone, obituary, death notice, or registration.
+The birth date provided in the 1901 Census does not always agree with the birth date provided on the same person's cemetery stone, obituary, death notice, or death registration.
 We recommend thoroughly checking the entire historical record.

-Progress: summary records transcribed to date:
+Progress -- summary records transcribed to date:

 823 Delhi people

-405 Middleton:1 people
+546 Middleton:1 people

 452 Townsend:1 people